aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/oktaCognitoIntegration.md

-Prerequesites:
+# Okta Integration into Cognito

+## Description

+Set-by-step instructions for integrating Okta into Cognito

+## Usage

+### Requirements:
-- The user pool has been configured with a domain and an app client
+- The user pool to integrate with has been preconfigured, including a domain and an app client
-- app client is configured for Authorization code grant
+- The app client is configured to use the **Authorization code grant** OAuth 2.0 grant type

+### Steps

 1. Navigate to [Okta](https://www.okta.com/), register if necessary, and sign in
 2. Create an Okta app